 Provided courtesy of Toowoomba Mountain Bike Club (TMBC).

-- For single track MTB riders there are a number of MTB exclusive tracks including Cheesburger and Hyperlink, Turkey or Crows Flight and The Reaper that provide interesting ways to descend and return back to 'the top'.
-These can be accessed from Toowoomba via various shared paths from Bridge, Wooldridge or Harvey Streets in Mount Lofty.
+- For single track MTB riders, there are a numerous tracks throughout the park.
+Popular departure points are the Bridge Street quarry, or the Eastern ends of Wooldridge St or Harvey St in Mount Lofty.
 Car parking is available in Bridge Street at the entrance to the old quarry.
-From the bottom of the range these can be accessed west of Withcott via Jones and Amos Roads.
+From the bottom of the range most tracks can be accessed north-west of Withcott via Jones and Amos Road.

 - For experienced downhill MTB riders, a double black diamond category downhill track called the Mackenzie Frenzie.This can be accessed from Harvey Street, Mount Lofty.